 For artists, there is no better time to work on building engagement within your fan base and it’s a great time to also stimulate some sales!

-Here are 7 tactics that you can use to first activate your fan base in order to build engagement or sales – or both!
+Here are 7 tactics that you can use to first activate your fan base around a holiday music promotion in order to build engagement or sales – or both.

 1. Create & Share Holiday-Themed Music and Content on Your Socials

 Get Social and get in the spirit at the same time!
 Use your favorite social channel (or all of them to show your own holiday spirit:

 Record a holiday track and use this as your main content and supplement with holiday memes, art that you create or videos

 TIP: If you are recording a holiday classic make sure it is in the Public Domain, if not you will need to get a license.

 Facebook: Post holiday-themed photos and videos or ask holiday specific questions.